 Research Focus

 My areas of study include Austrian Economics, Public Choice Economics, Development Economics, and Economic Sociology.
-My broad research topics include environmental issues and Native American economic development.
+My broad research topics include entrepreneurship, environmental issues, and Native American economic development.

 Other current research involves the connections between the Bloomington School of Political Economy and environmental policy.
 Elinor and Vincent Ostrom were founding scholars of the Bloomington School, and the core of their research program focused on using self-governance and polycentricity to solve social problems.
 I explore the Ostroms’ normative and analytical arguments regarding self-governance and how self-governing systems can resolve environmental problems without the need for top-down, centralized policies.